Thames Water: Other incidents

+Water supply shortages

+On Christmas Day 2016, pumps at Thames Water's Hampton waterworks failed leaving thousands of Londoners in Twickenham, Hounslow and Hampton without water.

+Following a series of heatwaves in May, June and July 2026, Thames Water announced a temporary hosepipe ban with effect from 23 July; to help conserve water supplies, Thames' 10.1 million drinking water customers could no longer use hosepipes, sprinklers and power-washers.

 Local planning

 In 2011, the company found itself involved in a controversial redevelopment plan for the Bath Road Reservoir in its home town of Reading.
 An appeal against Reading Borough Council's rejection of the plan was dismissed by the planning inspector in January 2011.
 Full planning permission was subsequently granted on 10 December 2012.

 Thames Water delays in investing to increase capacity at Oxford's main sewage treatment works were blamed for delaying housing and commercial planning applications in and around Oxford.
 In September 2024, Thames announced plans to boost the works capacity, trebling its storm tank capacity, increasing treatment flows by 80% and improving power supplies.

 In January 2025, The Daily Telegraph published a study commissioned by Thames Water to identify “hidden” and “transient” users of water, which suggested that London is home to as many as 585,000 illegal migrants, the equivalent to one in 12 of the city’s population.